-- PARTY DAY NOON: Jim assigned and set up assembly lines for the pork and chicken tamales (one on either side of the kitchen island) with ready-to-go components, Then he summoned the tamale-assembly teams to put everything together.
+- PARTY DAY NOON: Time to get started on the tamales!
+Jim set up assembly lines for the pork and chicken tamales (one on either side of the kitchen island) with our ready-to-go components, Then he summoned the tamale-assembly teams to put everything together.

 - PARTY DAY 1:00: The first two teams assembled pork and chicken tamales.

-- PARTY DAY 2:30: Pork and chicken tamales go to the steamer, and the second teams began assembly of bean and sweet tamales.
+- PARTY DAY 2:30: Pork and chicken tamales go to the steamers, and the second shift teams began assembly of bean and sweet tamales.

 - PARTY DAY 3:30: Bean and sweet tamales go to the steamers.
-I get the side dishes going: reheat black beans, finish the Mexican rice and prepare lettuce/tomato/cheese and Mexican cream for service.
+While tamales are steaming (and crews are resting), I get the side dishes going: reheat the black beans, finish the Mexican rice and prepare lettuce/tomato/cheese and Mexican cream for service.

-- PARTY DAY 5:30: We feast on a delicious south-of-the-border menu.
+- PARTY DAY 5:30: Show time!
+We feast on a delicious south-of-the-border menu.